nexussjcet/git-workshop/README.md

   ```
   web: "none"
   ```
-- Commit your changes with a proper commit message.
+- Commit your changes with a proper commit message and push your changes to fork.
 - Open a pull request against the main branch of this repo from your fork.
 - Wait for someone to review the changes.
 After review, the maintainer will either merge your changes or suggest changes if required.